lbinan/gcp_merlin/README.md

 Submit the job using `sbatch runmerlin.sh`
 Use `squeue` to check current job statuses and `scancel job_id` to cancel a job.
 See slurm documentation for more commands.

+###Windows error
+If you see the following error:
+`sbatch: error: Batch script contains DOS line breaks (\r\n)
+sbatch: error: instead of expected UNIX line breaks (\n)`

+See https://wikis.ovgu.de/hpc/doku.php?id=guide:dos_unix_linebreaks for how to resolve it.

 ## If you have many FOVs (>1000)
-Running MERlin on 1500 FOVs will increase the memory requirements for certain tasks including GenerateMosaic and potentially ExportBarcodes beyond the 7.5GB available in the current configuration.
-Instead of running MERlin once with one parameters file as above, you should instead run all of the MERlin tasks EXCEPT for those that require more memory following the above steps.
-There is an example analysis json called `no_generate_mosaic.json` that contains all of the same parameters as `run_all.json` except the GenerateMosaic task.
-After the Fiducial Correlation Warp task is done, you will launch a separate VM instance with sufficient memory to run the GenerateMosaic task using `justgm.json`.
-If necessary, you can create similiar modifications to isolate ExportBarcodes and/or PlotPerformance.
-The ExportBarcodes task needs to be run after AdaptiveFilterBarcodes, so usually at the very end.
-Make sure to put the parameters directory on the mounted Filestore file share so both VMs can access it.
+Running MERlin on 1500 FOVs will increase the memory requirements for certain tasks (PlotPerformance, GenerateMosaic and potentially ExportBarcodes) beyond the 7.5GB available to each node in the default `debug` partition, or require more time to run than the preemptible `debug` nodes will allow.
+If you have deployed your yaml using 2 partitions as in `slurm-cluster-2.yaml`, you will want those tasks to use the `partition2` partition with higher memory, non-preemptible machines.
+This can be done by editing the `clusterconfig.json` and `snake.json` file as in `clusterconfig-2.json` and `snake-2.json`, specifying which partition each task should use.

-# Analysis
+# 8. Analysis
 Once you are done, move the output from /mnt/disks/sec to the Google Bucket where the data is using `gsutil -m cp -r current_dir gs://bucket_dir`.
 You can analyze results either on the VM instance or on UGER by downloading the data from the Google Bucket.

 To generate "mosaics" from the barcodes.csv, change the variables at the top of make_merfish_mosaics.py and run.

-# Done with everything
+# 9. Done with everything
 Shut down the filestore instance and deployment, deleting all VMs created by it.
 If you no longer plan on accessing the Google bucket, change its storage level to Archive for future uploads.
 To change the storage class of objects already in the bucket run
 `gsutil rewrite -s STORAGE_CLASS gs://PATH_TO_OBJECT`